cvmfs/doc-cvmfs/cpt-plugins.rst

 a 4 byte version (=1), a 4 byte length, and then a JSON text that needs to contain the top-level struct ``cvmfs_authz_v1 { ... }``.
 Communication starts with a handshake where the client passes logging parameters to the authz helper.
-The client then sends zero or more authorization requests that are answered by a positive or negative permit each that can include the access token for positive permits.
+The client then sends zero or more authorization requests, each of which is answered by a positive or negative permit.
+A positive permit can include an access token that should be used to download data.
 The permits are cached by the client with a TTL that the helper can chose.
 On unmount, the client sends a quit command to the helper.

-When spawned, the authz helper's environment is prepoulated with all ``CVMFS_AUTHZ_...`` environment variables that are in the CernVM-FS client's environment.
+When spawned, the authz helper's environment is prepopulated with all ``CVMFS_AUTHZ_...`` environment variables that are in the CernVM-FS client's environment.
 Furthermore the parameter ``CVMFS_AUTHZ_HELPER=yes`` is set.